favoriabs/Vue-button-toggle/README.md

 # Vue-button-toggle

+> A Vue.js project

 A toggle switch with a graphical bulb...well kinda.
 Feel free to contribute.

-# button-toggle

-> A Vue.js project

 ## Build Setup